Parks and Recreation

 Each Memorial Day and Veteran's Day a special ceremony is held to honor all veterans and to reveal newly installed engraved bricks under the flag.
 If you would like to purchase a brick, please visit the Alabama Veteran's Memorial link above.

-Mountain Brook Parks and Recreation is trying out a new robot mower on the field at Crestline Elementary.
-The students have affectionately named it Champ Jr after their mascot!
-This mower is very similar to the Roomba vacuums that are now common in most households.
-The mower battery operated and makes virtually no noise, which fits in perfectly with the City’s initiative to reduce noise pollution.
-It will be docked at the charging station under the scoreboards during the day and will be programmed to deploy at night to cut the grass when no one should be on the field.
+Mountain Brook Parks and Recreation is trying out new robot mowers on the field at Crestline Elementary and Cherokee Bend Elementary.
+The mowers are very similar to the Roomba vacuums that are now common in most households.
+The mowers are battery operated and makes virtually no noise, which fits in perfectly with the City’s initiative to reduce noise pollution.
+It will be docked at their charging stations during the day and will be programmed to deploy at night to cut the grass when no one should be on the field.
 It operates by GPS and we have programmed its boundaries.
 It will cut in straight lines and work its way across the field, getting as much done in the time period allotted.
 If it doesn’t finish, it will pick up where it left off the next time it deploys and then start in a new direction with the lines.

 Mountain Brook Jr. High Field Improvements: